Pintu Nanda

-Early life and Family
+Early life and family

 Nanda was born on 7 July 1977, to Ashok Kumar Nanda and Kantilata Nanda, in Jagatsinghpur, Odisha.

 His elder brother Abhiram Nanda is a popular flute player in Odisha.

-After completing his education from SK Academy in Jagatsinghpur, he studied in Delhi.
+After completing his education from SK Academy in Jagatsinghpur, Pintu studied in Delhi.

+His elder son's name is Shreyansh Nanda; he is studying in Shimla.
+His younger one's name is Ishan; he joined politics as a Bharatiya Janata Party (BJP) leader.

 Personal life and death

 Nanda died at a hospital in Hyderabad, on 1 March 2023, at the age of 45.
 He was suffering from cirrhosis of the liver.